coreinfrastructure/best-practices-badge/doc/security.md

 #### Email addresses

 Email addresses are only revealed to the owner of the email address and to administrators.

 We must store email addresses, because we need those for various purposes.
 In particular, we must be able to contact badge entry owners to discuss badge issues (e.g., to ask for clarification).
 We also user email addresses as the user id for "local" accounts.
+Since we must store them,
-We strive to not reveal user email addresses to others (with the exception of administrators, who are trusted and thus can see them).
+we strive to not reveal user email addresses to others (with the exception of administrators, who are trusted and thus can see them).